Vikas-2025/QUIRE/README.md

 # Quire: DICOM Metadata Pipeline

 Quire is a lightweight pipeline for handling medical imaging data, specifically DICOM files.
-It supports data ingestion, metadata extraction, and storage in a structured format, and provides basic reporting and visualizations.
+It supports data pulling from s3 as well as local, metadata extraction, and storage in a structured format, and provides basic reporting and visualizations.

 ---